 \section{Introduction}

-Deep learning (DL) has gained significant traction in medical imaging due to its ability to automate feature extraction, enhance training efficiency, and deliver superior performance across tasks such as classification ~\citep{affonso2017deep, sahu2025fine_denseiganet, mohanty2024feature, thiranjaya2024cross}, segmentation ~\citep{ wang2021annotation, han2024deep}, image generation ~\citep{pezoulas2024synthetic, lang2024using}, object detection ~\citep{ragab2024comprehensive, morita2024automatic} etc. In particular, automated disease classification in radiology has emerged as a promising clinical diagnosis and treatment planning tool.
-However, accurate classification remains critical, as errors can lead to misdiagnosis, delayed treatment, or unnecessary interventions.
-Despite its successes, DL-based lung disorder detection faces notable challenges, including false positives, false negatives, and the complexity of radiological images, which often contain overlapping abnormalities, subtle disease patterns, and intricate anatomical structures ~\citep{wang2017chestx, rajpurkar2017chexnet}.
-Standard Convolutional Neural Networks (CNNs) often fall short in addressing these challenges due to their limited ability to capture global context, dynamically prioritize multi-scale features, and integrate contextual relationships crucial for accurate diagnosis ~\citep{9156697, 8099589, ramamurthy2024integration}.
-Attention mechanisms have emerged as a powerful tool in DL, enabling models to dynamically prioritize the most informative features for a given input, enhancing adaptability to variations in data distributions.
-By focusing on less affected features by distribution shifts, attention mechanisms improve model robustness and generalizability across diverse domains ~\citep{oktay2018attention, liu2024multi}.
+Classification is a crucial process in the interpretation of medical images, supporting clinical diagnosis and treatment planning.
+However, accurate classification remains critical, as errors can lead to misdiagnosis and delayed treatment.
+Deep Learning (DL)-based lung disorder detection faces notable challenges, including false positives, false negatives, and radiological image complexities such as overlapping abnormalities, intricate anatomical structures, and subtle disease patterns \cite{rajpurkar2017chexnet}, \cite{he2025comparative}.
+Standard Convolutional Neural Networks (CNNs) often fail to address these challenges due to their limited ability to capture global context, multiscale features representation, and contextual relationships, which are crucial for accurate diagnosis \cite{9156697}, \cite{ramamurthy2024integration}.
+Attention mechanisms have emerged as a powerful tool in DL, improving model robustness and generalizability by enabling models to prioritize the most informative features dynamically and enhancing adaptability to changes in data distribution \cite{oktay2018attention}, \cite{abbasi2025enhanced}.